 Background

 In the ten years of its existence, the EU Strategy for Adriatic and Ionian Region (EUSAIR) has provided a unique platform of cooperation for joint planning of processes, projects, and activities for the sustainable and harmonious development of the entire region.
-Due to its geography on the EU external border and the participation of candidate countries and, later, San Marino, the EUSAIR has focused more and more on supporting the EU enlargement process.
+Due to its geography on the EU external border and the participation ofEU candidate countries and, later, San Marino, the EUSAIR has focused more and more on supporting the EU enlargement process.

 The governance of the EU Strategy for the Adriatic and Ionian (EUSAIR) plays a strategic role for the implementation of its actions and the achievements of its objectives, targets and overall goals.
 EUSAIR participating countries and key stakeholders have made great efforts to build and ensure an effective and efficient governance for the EUSAIR at all levels.

-However, a number of challenges within the EUSAIR governance, and consequently within the implementation of the EUSAIR, still provides room for improvement: :strong ownership and commitment of members in EUSAIR governance bodies,sufficient resources, high staff fluctuation, shortcomings in concrete implementation and follow-up of the agreed actions etc. Some of the recommendations of the EUSAIR Evaluation report suggest stronger incentives to tie in with national planning documents, standardization of the TSGs working methodologies, to support them in delivering , “chains of projects” and “project to policy loops”, creating new roles in the TSGs for smoother implementation and stronger political backing of the TSGs and their members from their home institutions.
+However, a number of challenges within the EUSAIR governance, and consequently within the implementation of the EUSAIR, still provides room for improvement, starting from reaffirming the crucial role of political ownership and commitment of members in EUSAIR governance bodies, being the essential keystone of the strategy success.
+Moreover, insufficient resources, high staff fluctuation, shortcomings in concrete implementation and follow-up of the agreed actions etc. all negatively influence the EUSAIR implementation.

+Some of the recommendations of the EUSAIR Evaluation report suggest stronger incentives to tie in with national planning documents, standardization of the TSGs working methodologies, to support them in delivering results, ensuringsmoother implementation and stronger political backing of the TSGs and their members from their home institutions.
 Also, the Report From The Commission To The European Parliament, The Council, The European Economic And Social Committee And The Committee Of The Regions on the implementation of EU macro-regional strategies, apart from acknowledging a well-functioning EUSAIR governance system, identifies the above mentioned and other areas for further improvement of the EUSAIR, which aim at simplifying the interplay among EUSAIR key implementers and providing a clarification of their roles.

-The Adriatic and Ionian region benefits from its unparalleled natural and cultural heritage, which makes it one of the most attractive regions in Europe in terms of tourism, and it has a large potential for developing renewable energy and blue economy.
-However, the region faces substantial challenges such as socio-economic disparities, territorial fragmentation, a lack of connectivity and climate change consequences.
-EUSAIR countries must better exploit the potentials and opportunities of the region and address challenges through reinforced cooperation.
-The ongoing revision of the EUSAIR is an opportunity to make the strategy more fit for this endeavour.

-The EUSAIR seeks to make best use of what is available in the Region (funds, knowledge, capacities etc.), which means that all stakeholders must take on their part of the responsibility.
+The EUSAIR seeks to make best use of what is available in the Region (funds, knowledge, capacities, skills, etc.), which means that all stakeholders must take on their part of the responsibility and be more aware about its potential.
 At this point, governance should clarify what is essential for the success of Strategy’s joint approach, including stronger responsibility of all EUSAIR participating countries and stakeholders, as part of the multilevel governance scheme.

 It appears that improvements are especially required in the field of a stronger political leadership and commitment, effective decision-making and greater clarity in the organisation of work.
-The Strategy should aim at a smarter use of existing resources, building on synergies in relevant existing processes, and understand that all governance levels are interrelated and interdependent in the way described in this document.

 The main goals of this paper are to: